-I am pleased to present the 2019 Boone County Citizens' Guide to County Finances.
-This is the sixth year for publication of this condensed report.
+I am pleased to present the 2021 Boone County Citizens' Guide to County Finances.
+This is the seventh year for publication of this condensed report.
 The County submitted last year's report for independent review by the Government Finance Officers Association (GFOA) and received an Award for Outstanding Achievement in Popular Annual Financial Reporting.
+We expect this report to qualify for the award as well.

 As your elected County Auditor, I am responsible for the County's accounting, budgeting, and financial reporting activities.
 I am pleased to provide this additional information source for the people of Boone County which presents financial and demographic information in an easy-to-read format.
-The financial information in this report is taken from the County's Fund Financial Statements presented within the 2019 Comprehensive Annual Financial Report (CAFR).
-However, because this report presents financial information in a summarized and less comprehensive manner, it does not conform to generally accepted accounting principles and reporting requirements for governmental entities and should not be used as a substitute for the CAFR.
+The financial information in this report is taken from the County's Fund Financial Statements presented within the 2021 Annual Comprehensive Financial Report (ACFR).
+However, because this report presents financial information in a summarized and less comprehensive manner, it does not conform to generally accepted accounting principles and reporting requirements for governmental entities and should not be used as a substitute for the ACFR.

 The County's financial activities are guided by formallyadopted fiscal and budget policies which are published in the annual budget document.
-Additionally, the County is committed to the highest standards of financial reporting and disclosure, preparing its financial statements in accordance with generally accepted accounting principles applicable to governmental tax. entities.
+Additionally, the County is committed to the highest standards of financial reporting and disclosure, preparing its financial statements in accordance with generally accepted accounting principles applicable to governmental entities.
 The County obtains an annual independent financial audit and receives an unmodified, or "clean", audit opinion each year.
 The Government Finance Officers Association (GFOA) has awarded Certificates of Achievement for Excellence in Financial Reporting to the County each year since 1987.
-The CAFR, including the independent auditors' report, is available on the County's website at www.showmeboone.com/auditor/ Sincerely, CAFR.asp.
+The ACFR, including the independent auditors' report, is available on the County's website at www.showmeboone.com/auditor/ financial-reports/.

-County operations have significantly expanded as a result of two voter-approved permanent sales tax levies: a one-fourth cent sales tax for Community Children's Services (effective April 1, 2013) and a three-eighths cent June E. Pitchford, CPA sales tax for 911 and Emergency Management Services Boone County Auditor
+County operations have significantly expanded as a result of two voter-approved permanent sales tax levies: a one-fourth cent sales tax for Community Children's Services (effective April 1, 2013) and a three-eighths cent sales tax for 911 and Emergency Management Services (effective October 1, 2013).
+The Community